-The goal of the Counseling Department is to have all approved schedule changes completed within the first five (5) days of any given semester.
+The goal of the Counseling Department is to have all approved schedule changes completed before the beginning of each semester.
 Because choices students make during the registration process help determine course offerings for a given year, SCHEDULE CHANGES WILL BE LIMITED.
 The drop/add period will only be able to accommodate changes due to placement error, holes in schedule, addition of a Work Coop, College/Home Release, aide position or to drop a course that is too demanding (e.g. 2nd semester AP course).
 If a student receives a schedule that reflects the choices she/he made at registration, she/he will be expected to keep that schedule.
+Schedule changes for teacher preference, elective changes, or class changes to be with friends are not allowed.

 Students withdrawing from any courses prior to the end of the drop/add period will not have the courses recorded on their transcripts.
 After the 5 day add/drop deadline, the grade entered on the student's official transcript will be a "NG".
-After the 20th day of the semester, the grade entered on the student's official transcript will be "F." Note: If a student re-takes a course via classroom instruction, Distance Education, KPC or other outside programs, the student may appeal to Administration.
-Extenuating circumstances may allow administration to approve the "F" to be changed to a "NG" which will not affect the GPA.
+After the 20th day of the semester, the grade entered on the student's official transcript will be an "F."